jmcnally17/tictactoe-cpp/README.md

 </p>

 <p align="center">
   <b>Fig.1 -</b> A screenshot of some example output from the program.
 Initially, the game starts with a welcome message before asking the player to choose a cell.
-The player then choose cell number 1, which updates the board by placing X in the topleft cell.
+The player then chooses cell number 1, which updates the board by placing X in the topleft cell.
 </p>

 ## Getting Started